Tom Izzo goes on epic rant against analytics after Michigan State loss: 'They're phony'

 Oops, we mean: Tom Izzo yells about analytics.

-That's what happened Sunday night, after Izzo's Michigan State basketball team was bullied by Northwestern in an 88-74 loss.
+That's what happened Sunday night, after Izzo's Michigan State basketball team was bullied by Northwestern in an 88-74 loss in Evanston, Illinois.

 "Well I'm embarrassed," Izzo, in his 29th season as MSU's head coach, started in his postgame news conference.
 "They kicked our butt in every physical way they could. ...
 We deserved to get our ass kicked and that's what we did."